 When it comes to 10X growth, successful entrepreneurs focus on the who and not the how.
 SFAN Breakfast is THE ONLY millennial-focused breakfast meeting in Ghana where business-minded millennials at various career stages meet to engage in meaningful conversations and higher-level networking.
 Join globally-minded individuals and expand your social capital!

-For us, SFAN is a testament to the tenacious spirit of a young entrepreneur who picked up his disappointments in a system that could not empower its young creators, repackaged them and built an organization to fill an incredibly important gap in the social ladder.
+For us, SFAN is a testament to the tenacious spirit of an entrepreneur who picked up his disappointments in a system that could not empower its young creators, repackaged them, and built an organization to fill an incredibly significant gap in the social ladder.
 With tenacity, excellence, and pragmatism at its core.

-I can’t possibly say enough how proud I am of SFAN.
-They know how to shake things up and I will gladly recommend their events to any upwardly mobile millennial!
+I can’t possibly say enough how proud I am of the SFAN team.
+They know how to shake things up, and I will gladly recommend their events to any upwardly mobile millennial!

 I had the opportunity to attend SFAN Breakfast Meeting in 2016.
 It was a very well-planned and informative session.
-The panelists on branding had really great insights and I left there thinking about some of the points raised.
+The panelists on branding had great insights, and I left there thinking about some of the points raised.
 I don’t doubt other attendees took a lot from it as well.
-The pitches were great a good way to know about cool initiatives.
+The pitches were an excellent way to know about cool initiatives.

-This company is exactly what the youth needs.
+This company is precisely what the youth needs.
 SFAN events always exceed their promises.
 The content of our last digital marketing event was exceptional.
-We talked about digital Now and what can be expected in the future.
+We talked about digital Now, and what we can expect in the future.
 That should be the task of events, to push the envelop and help attendees grow.
 I love working with The SFAN team because they simply get it!

 Ayesha Bedwei helps energy companies manage their tax affairs efficiently, speaks to young people about their career choices, and promotes diversity in the workplace.
 Ayesha understands the importance of good communication and the impact this has on forming lasting relationships.